19 Things I Love About The Capital One Venture X Card

 10. Transfers to Emirates I’ve found upgrades to be easier to get with Emirates than on most other airlines, but you need their own Skywards miles to upgrade a paid ticket or to redeem for Emirates first class.

-11. Access To Capital One’s Own Network Of Airport Lounges The Capital One Venture X card comes with unlimited access to Capital One airport lounges, including access for 2 accompanying guests.
+11. Access To Capital One’s Own Network Of Airport Lounges The Capital One Venture X card comes with access to Capital One airport lounges, including access for 2 accompanying guests.
 The Dallas – Fort Worth lounge is open along with Washington Dulles an Denver.
 I was extremely impressed with the Dallas airport lounge.
 They even encourage you to take food and drink with you to go.

 12. Priority Pass With Unlimited Visits and Guests.
 The card also comes with Priority Pass Select.